kushalmangtani/github-fundas/README.md

 # github-fundas
-playing around with github tools like pull request
+pull request

+Pull requests are supposed to be a quick way and asynchronous way of submitting a feature.